mwardynski/gower-similarity/README.md

 | minkowski | **0.5480**     | 0.0189           | **0.6718**     | 0.0089         |
 | dice      | 0.5003         | 0.0035           | 0.5466         | 0.0022         |
 | jaccard   | 0.5068         | 0.0013           | 0.5525         | 0.0009         |

+#### Suggested results interpretation

+As shown above, custom Gower metric implementation outperforms another algorithms only for one dataset in kNN algorithm.
+However, that does not mean it is worse.
+One should ask the question, if getting closer to max possible value is the best idea.
+Downside of this approach might be clusters created where there should not be any.
+The best approach is to use the metric that fits the best to the problem, and the results above show that Gower's metric is a good choice for as much mix type data as possible.